OpenHD/OpenHD/OpenHD/README.md

 This subdirectory contains all the code that is needed to build the OpenHD executable that is then run on the air and ground platform to create OpenHD.
-Note that this executable assumes that some modifications have been applied to the underlying linux OS, like patched wifi drivers and directories to write files into.
+Note that this executable assumes that some modifications have been applied to the underlying linux OS, like patched wifi drivers and installed linux utility programs.

 ## List of Assumptions about the linux system we are running on that are non-standard:
 (This might be incomplete)